Taking the Fear Out Of an IRS Audit

 For example, the IRS is increasing enforcement efforts against improper claims of the Earned Income Tax Credit (EITC).
 The IRS is checking returns with the Federal Case Registry of child support cases and determinations of custodial parents.
 If your child lives with you for less than half the year or another parent claims the EITC for the same child, you should probably expect a CP75 notice requesting additional documentation.
 If you claim the EITC, double-checking the IRS common EITC error page may also prove helpful.

-If you receive income, payers usually report the income to the IRS on information reporting forms.
-If you forget to report any of that income, an underreporter inquiry, called a CP2000 notice, will likely be sent to you that will propose to increase taxes due on your return.
+Any income you receive will be reported to the IRS on information reporting forms by your employer, bank, etc. If you forget to report any of that income, an underreporter inquiry, called a CP2000 notice, will likely be sent to you that will propose to increase taxes due on your return.
 Additionally, if you are also reporting mileage or travel expenses, the IRS has a special program that contains average deductions for specific industries and employment positions.
 If you tend to claim higher deductions for these expenses than your co-workers, there is an increased risk that you may be flagged for an audit.

 The last piece of advice for handling an audit is actually quite simple, but it is tempting for some not to take it.
 Do not ignore an audit—the IRS will remember you and will continue to charge you penalties and interest.